zwjyyc/finch/nlp-models/tensorflow/info_vrae/README.md

-* Please be warned that the VAE in NLP is much more difficult to make it work than that in Computer Vision
+* Please be warned that the VAE in NLP is much more difficult to make it work than in Computer Vision
 * Features

    * The encoder and decoder are implemented in the latest ```tf.contrib.seq2seq``` interface (TF 1.3)